marmid74/playground/README.md

     subgraph SelectModel
     direction TB
-    A(Find a model on Thingiverse.com)-->B(Download it local filestorage in format .STL) B-->C(Import it into Thinkercad.com, and adjust it) C-->D(Export new version back to local filestorage, still as .STL)
+    A(Find a model on Thingiverse.com)-->B(Download it local filestorage in format .STL) B-->C(Optional: Import it into Thinkercad.com, and adjust it) C-->D(Export  to local filestorage, still as .STL) A-->D
     end

     subgraph PrusaSlicer